 At japancentre.com we now have thinly sliced pork loin and pork belly available for cooking up legendary Japanese pork dishes.

 Shogayaki, or grilled ginger pork, is believed to be Japan's second-favourite pork-based dish (after tonkatsu).
 To make shogayaki, thinly sliced pork is marinated in ginger, soy sauce, cooking sake and mirin rice wine, then pan-fried until heated through and served with rice and/or shredded cabbage.
+The exciting flavours infuse with the pork, and make for a perfect dinner meal or as a tasty addition to your bento.
 Sliced shogayaki meat is normally similar in thickness to sukiyaki meat (1.5-3.0mm).

 Have a fantastically fun time cooking your meat and eating it too with this shabu-shabu hot pot recipe.
 As well as having a great sounding name (say Shah-boo Shah-boo), Shabu-Shabu is a fun, sociab...